-- (1) City officials, city employees, and city departments receiving a donation to the city of money, real estate, products, or services shall report the donation to the city manager or his designee on a form to be provided by the city manager or his designee.
+- (1) City officials, city employees, and city departments receiving a donation to the city of money, real estate, products, or services shall report the donation to the city manager or the city manager's designee on a form to be provided by the city manager or the city manager's designee.
 The report must include the date of the donation; the identity of the person or business entity making the donation; the city official, city employee, or city department receiving the donation; a description of the donation; the estimated monetary value of the donation; the intended use of the donation; and the actual use of the donation.
 The report must be filed within 30 days after receipt of the donation.
 This report is required in addition to any other documentation required for the donation. - (2) The individual or department that receives the donation is responsible for reporting the donation. - (3) Reporting is not required for donations to the city of money, real estate, products, or services with a monetary value of less than \$1,000, except that reporting is required for donations from a single source in a single year with a cumulative value of \$1,000 or more. - (d) Management.
 Donations to the city of money, real estate, products, and services must be administratively managed in compliance with duly adopted policies. - (e) Exceptions.
 This section does not apply to gifts made to a city official or city employee in compliance with Section 12A-5.
-This section does not apply to the items listed in Subsections 12A-5(c) and (d) as exceptions to the gift policy." - SECTION 16.
-That Section 12A-6, "Confidential Information," of Article II, "Present City Officials and Employees," of Chapter 12A, "Code of Ethics," of the Dallas City Code is amended by adding a new Subsection (c), "Disclosure of a Closed Meeting," to read as follows: - "(c) Disclosure of a closed meeting.
-A city official or city employee shall not knowingly disclose to a member of the public the certified agenda, the recording, or the discussion had within a meeting that was lawfully closed to the public, unless the disclosure is made with lawful authority."
+This section does not apply to the items listed in Subsections 12A-5(c) and (d) as exceptions to the gift policy."

+SECTION 18.
+That Section 12A-6, "Confidential Information," of Article II, "Present City Officials and Employees," of Chapter 12A, "Code of Ethics," of the Dallas City Code is amended by adding a new Subsection (c), "Disclosure of a Closed Meeting," to read as follows:

+"(c) Disclosure of a closed meeting.

+- (1) A city official or city employee shall not knowingly disclose to a member of the public the certified agenda, the recording, or the discussion had within a meeting that was lawfully closed to the public, unless the disclosure is made with lawful authority. - (2) City officials and city employees shall not use electronic devices (cellphones, pads, laptop computers, etc.) during a meeting that was lawfully closed to the public."

-SECTION 17.
+SECTION 19.
 That Section 12A-7, "Representation of Private Interests," of Article II, "Present City Officials and Employees," of Chapter 12A, "Code of Ethics," of the Dallas City Code is amended as follows: